Four (Frankfurt): History

 At the end of 2013, Deutsche Bank announced that it would leave the area in the banking district it was using by 2017.
 The rationale for this relocation was the poor structural condition of the IBCF high-rise; The high-rise, completed in 1971, was one of the oldest in Frankfurt.
 It was the headquarters of Deutsche Bank until the construction of the twin towers on the Taunus system in 1984.
 From 2014, Deutsche Bank held talks with the city of Frankfurt and potential investors for a new development in the area.
-In November 2015, it was announced that the 16,159 m² area would be sold to Groß & Partner.
+In November 2015, it was announced that the 16,159 m2 area would be sold to Groß & Partner.
 The parties have agreed not to disclose the purchase price.

-A design competition was held in March of 2016 for the development of the site.
+A design competition was held in March 2016 for the development of the site.
 The competition was won by architectural firm UNStudio, who produced the final design.

 Design

-The complex consists of four high-rise buildings, measuring a height of 233, 173, 120 and 100 metres respectively.
+The complex consists of four high-rise buildings, measuring a height of 233, 179, 128 and 104 metres respectively.
 The four towers are connected at the base by a multi-story plinth.
 The buildings are oriented to allow higher sunlight penetration.
 Alongside the buildings, publicly accessible spaces will be provided, such as a planned roof garden, a city square, and multiple restaurants and retail outlets.

 The building was designed by the Dutch architectural firm UNStudio and their consortium partners HPP Architects.

 Usage

 Four will be a mix-used development.
 The buildings will include office space and incorporated subsidized housing, as well as hotels and commercial services.
-The first and fourth tallest buildings will comprise primarily office space, with a large part of the office space rented to Germany based asset management DekaBank, the global consulting firm the Boston Consulting Group and US law firm Baker McKenzie, while the second and third buildings will be primarily residential.
+The first and fourth tallest buildings will comprise primarily office space, with a large part of the office space rented to Germany-based asset management DekaBank, the global consulting firm the Boston Consulting Group and US law firm Baker McKenzie, while the second and third buildings will be primarily residential.
 The top floors are large penthouse apartments ranging up to a 1000 sqm. and selling for up to 20 million Euros.